longitude-one/doctrine-spatial/README.md

 **Microsoft SQL Server**
 I'm searching help to create a docker delivering a Microsoft SQL Server service.
 So I'll be able to implement compatibility with this database server.

-**MariaDB**
-I'm searching help to create a Github action delivering a MariaDB service, to launch test and determine if this library is compatible.